mtitinger/zz_doc/01_development_methods/yocto.md

 NOTE: synchronise your repositories regularily, doing a rebase if necessary.
 NOTE: the script **sync-tlgate** will try to pull from the origin repository for the project specific meta-layers

-## Images and packages

-### main images
-The available images are the following.
-Those images are defined in the meta-tlgate layer.
-- `bitbake opengrp-gateway-img-release`: production image
-- `bitbake opengrp-gateway-img-dev`: same as opengrp-gateway-img-release with the addition of debug tools, no root password, ...

-### production and maintenance image (TODO)

-### main Open-groupe packages
+## Main Open-groupe packages

 The application package is called "tlgate-app"

-- `bitbake tlgate`: build a given package (only, but including its dependencies)
+- `bitbake tlgate-app`: build a given package (only, but including its dependencies)
-- `devtool modify tlgate`: checkout a package to make changes
+- `devtool modify tlgate-app`: checkout a package to make changes

 It is integrated through a packagegroup file, located in:

 *meta-tlgate/recipes-core/packagegroups/packagegroup-open-gateway.bb*

-tlgate-app has the following recipes layourt in meta-tlgate/recipes-modbus:
+* tlgate-app has the following recipes layourt in meta-tlgate/recipes-modbus:

 ```
 .